wp-plugins/gravity-forms-constant-contact/readme.txt

 == Upgrade Notice ==

+= 2.0.2 =
+* Fixed bug where Custom Fields don't get sent to Constant Contact.
+* Added notice on Custom Fields feed setup to let user know that custom fields are limited to 50 characters.

 = 2.0.1 =
 * Fixed issue where registration notice shows up on Plugins page, even when Gravity Forms is registered.